The awakening of British artists

 David Hockney, born in Bradford in 1937, is one of the best-known and most popular living artists.
 Influenced by Francis Bacon and Picasso, his "Love Paintings" and pop art paintings are known the world over.
 Description Portrait of an Artist (Pool with Two Figures) is his best-known work.
 It made headlines in November 2018 when it became the most expensive work ever sold ($90.3 million) at auction in the artist's lifetime.
 In 2017, a major retrospective exhibition was held at the Centre Pompidou in collaboration with London's Tate Britain.

-As for Howard Hodgkin, born in Hammersmith in 1932 and recently deceased in London in 2017, he remains one of the most important contemporary artists.
+As for Howard Hodgkin, born in Hammersmith in 1932 and deceased in London in 2017, he remains one of the most important contemporary artists.
 He was one of the masters of abstraction.

 We must also mention the artist duo Gilbert and Georges, who have been together ever since they met at St Martin's School of Art in London in 1967.
 Dressing identically, they decided to become living sculptures.
 Their artistic project is based on their personal lives, with favorite themes including sex, violence, death and religion.
 Their work, based on intimate obsessions, also reflects the topicality of the contemporary world.
 The influence of advertising and marketing can be felt in the design of their work.

 London is at the origin and center of this new contemporary art movement, often referred to as "Britart".
 "Young British Artists" is the name given to the artists who took part in a series of exhibitions initiated by the Saatchi gallery in 1992.
 Charles Saatchi exhibits and finances young artists.
 Widely supported by the media, these exhibitions dominated the art scene in the 1990s, as they were provocative and transgressive.
 The British public witnessed a media battle that raised many debates about contemporary British art.
-While Damien Hirst is certainly the best-known artist of the movement - he exhibits a shark cut into pieces and preserved in formaldehyde - there are many others, each more provocative than the last: Sarah Lucas, Jake and Dinos Chapman, Sam Taylor Wood, Chris Ofili's representation of a black Virgin, and works composed using urine, excrement or blood.
+While Damien Hirst is certainly the best-known artist of the movement - he exhibits a shark cut into pieces and preserved in formaldehyde - there are many others, each more provocative than the last: Sarah Lucas, Jake and Dinos Chapman, Sam Taylor Wood, Chris Ofili's representation of a black Virgin, and works made from urine, excrement or blood.
 And it wasn't the numerous criticisms levelled at the movement that changed anything - on the contrary, they seem to have even helped its notoriety.
 However, after reaching its peak with some of these young artists winning the Turner Prize, it seems that the movement is running out of steam.

 As for street art, London has nothing to envy other capitals, and some districts are open-air museums.
 Bansky, the best-known British street artist, was not born in London, but in Bristol.
 Yet he's very active in the capital.
 Over the weekend of May 3-5, 2008, Banksy organized an exhibition entitled The Cans Festival, located on Leake Street, a road tunnel once used by Eurostar under London's Waterloo station.
 Graffiti artists with stencils were invited to participate and paint their own works of art, as long as they didn't cover those of others.
 Banksy invited artists from all over the world to exhibit their work.
 Today, street art in London has earned its rightful place among the fine arts.